 Aloe Ciliaris – Climbing Aloe

-Aloe Ciliaris comes from South Africa and grows between 8′ to 12′ feet tall.
-It grows in dry, drainable soil inside or outside in containers with full sun exposure.
+Aloe Ciliaris comes from South Africa and grows 8′ to 12′ feet tall.
+It grows in dry, drainable soil indoors or out in containers with full sun exposure.

 Aloe Variegata – Partridge Breast Tiger Aloe

 Aloe Variegata originates from the Northern Cape of South Africa.
-It’s also known as the “partridge breast tiger aloe” due to the white stripes covering its green leaves.
+It’s also known as the “partridge breast tiger Aloe” due to the white stripes covering its green leaves.

 It grows in warm climates and can tolerate winter temperatures for annual flowering.
 Let the soil dry between regular waterings.

 Aloe Juvenna is a plant native to Kenya.
 Its cluster of triangular leaves has teeth in its seams.
 It stays erect and, eventually, arches.
 Aloe Juvenna requires little water and survives with sun and shade.

 Due to its small size, it doesn’t need constant repotting.
 Prune old and withered leaves when they dry out.
 Although harmless to humans, it can harm dogs and cats if swallowed.